CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 1. Create `Lab08` folder that will be used to contain the content of your .NET Core project.

+2. Switch to the Azure Portal and your Cosmos DB Account.

+3. In the Add Container popup, perform the following actions:

+   In the Database id field, select the Create new option and enter the value **StoreDatabase**.

+   Do not check the Provision database throughput option.

+   Provisioning throughput for a database allows you to share the throughput among all the containers that belong to that database.
+Within an Azure Cosmos DB     database,   you can have a set of containers which shares the throughput as well as containers, which have dedicated throughput.

+   In the Container Id field, enter the value **CartContainer**.

+   In the Partition key field, enter the value **/Item**.

+   Select the OK button.

+   Wait for the creation of the new database and container to finish before moving on with this lab.
 1. In the `Lab08` folder, right-click the folder and select the **Open with Code** menu option.

    > Alternatively, you can run a terminal in your current directory and execute the `code .` command.